1 year full-time,

 Architecture is fundamental to human survival and living in the world.
-You'll investigate the exact nature of our relationship with art and architecture, which is much disputed by architectural historians and theorists.
-At York we enable you to explore some of the most exciting, and cutting-edge, as well as traditional and accepted, of ideas and theories around art and architecture.
+You'll investigate the exact nature of our relationship with art and architecture, which has been much disputed by architectural historians and theorists.
+At York we enable you to explore the most exciting and cutting-edge, as well as traditional and accepted, ideas and theories around art and architecture.

-Our flexible degree programme is exceptional in its historical and geographical breadth and depth.
-You’ll read architecture critically, and think about architecture beyond the study of individual buildings.
-We encourage you to engage with architecture as metaphor, interiors, exteriors, materials and materiality, urbanism, patronage, and design process.
+Our flexible course has exceptional historical and geographical breadth and depth.
+You’ll learn to read architecture critically, and to think about it beyond the study of individual buildings.
+We encourage you to engage with architecture as metaphor, and with interiors, exteriors, materials and materiality, urbanism, patronage, and design process.
 You’ll explore the relationships between architecture and power, religion, gender and sexuality, education, and imperialism.
-You’ll be able to study modules that are jointly designed and taught in collaboration with the Tate.

 The reputation and access to medieval architecture here is truly incredible and the university’s vicinity to the Minster is a huge source of inspiration in my research.George, MA History of Art (Architectural History & Theory)